fgnt/python_crashkurs/docs/include/ntcocalc.md

  - Open the URL.
  - Click *Sign In*
  - Fill `Create an Account`
-   - Note: Our CoCalc server doesn't send a confirmation email, your account will directly be appoved after registration.
+   - Note: Our CoCalc server doesn't send a confirmation email, your account will directly be approved after registration.
    - Use the lecture name as prefix of your first name (e.g. `[SML] Max`).
 That ensures your tutor will be able to invite you to the correct projects.
-   -  If you visit multiple lecture, you can use something like `[SML][DSSP] Max`.
+   -  If you visit multiple lectures, you can use something like `[SML][DSSP] Max`.

 ## FAQ